leburnett/reiser-documentation/Ephys/ephys_nested_rf_analysis.md

 The function `src/analysis/protocol2/pipeline/parse_bar_data` is used to parse the frame data to understand when the moving bar stimuli were presented.

-1. Find the range of timepoints during which all of the bar stimuli for each repetition were being presented.
-This includes both the slow and fast bars.
+1. <b>Find the range of timepoints during which all of the bar stimuli for each repetition were being presented.
+This includes both the slow and fast bars.</b>

 Firstly, using the value of the parameter `on_off`, which refers to whether bright ('on') or dark (off') stimuli were used during the protocol, the parameter `drop_at_end` is set to either '-200' for `on_off` == 'on' or '-100' for `on_off` == 'off'.